lkarpins/Travel-Tracker/README.md

 * [Acknowledgements](https://github.com/lkarpins/Travel-Tracker/edit/main/README.md#acknowledgements)

 # Introduction
 travel tracker. is a web application designed for users to book and track past and future adventures.
-After logging into user's profile, the display provides a thorough overview of the user's annual travel spendings, trip details, as well as gorgeous photos of explored desintations.
+After logging into user's profile, the display provides a thorough overview of the user's annual travel spendings, trip details, as well as gorgeous photos of explored destinations.

 # Set Up
 To set up travel tracker., clone down this repo by running `git clone git@github.com:lkarpins/Travel-Tracker.git`.
 Then run `npm install`.
 Once all dependencies are installed, run `npm start`.